 With a name like ‘Cajun Chicken’, you betcha this dish has quite a kick, but you have the option to make it less spicy as well.
 More on that later!

 The secret ingredient in this Cajun Chicken recipe is Tony Chachere’s Creole seasoning.
 It is a delicious bold-flavored seasoning, and is a great seasoning to have on hand to make your favorite Creole and Cajun dishes.

 It can be found in most regular grocery stores in the United States.
 If you cannot find it, check it out here.

 This seasoning has a kick to it, and a little goes a long way.
 It has a relatively high salt content.
-Because of that, we will not be adding any additional salt to this recipe.
+Because of that, we will not be adding any additional salt to our Grilled Cajun Chicken.

 Side note: We also love the Tony Chachere’s Creole seasoning on our scrambled eggs.
 It also goes well with lots of other protein, and is also a nice spice to top on pasta and soups.

 Along with Creole seasoning, our Cajun chicken marinade also consists of: